Skip to main content

 .NET

 For a .NET application to be FDC3-enabled, it needs to run in the context of a platform provider that makes the FDC3 API available.
 The manner in which you get a reference to the desktop agent can be highly dependent on the provider chosen.
-For those looking to implement your own desktop agent, a recommended and typical design is to register an instance of the desktop agent at startup which can be injected into any class constructors that need references through inversion of control.
+For those looking to implement your own desktop agent, a recommended and typical design is to register an instance of the Desktop Agent at startup which can be injected into any class constructors that need references through inversion of control.
 More details for creating your own DesktopAgent can be found in the fdc3-dotnet repository.

 Usage